mackintosh15/biol5153/README.md

 An automated SLURM script was created to be used for remote computing

 # Assignment 5
 Built upon assignment 4, in which argparse was added to the SLURM script

+# Assignment 6
+A parse script was creating to deal with genomic files